D1ngn/U-TasNet-Beam/README.md

 ## Dependencies

-This code was tested on Python 3.6 with PyTorch 1.8 and torchvision 0.9.0.
+This code was tested on Python 3.7 with PyTorch 1.9.1, torchvision 0.10.1 and torchaudio 0.9.1.

 ```
 $ pip3 install -r requirements.txt